KTH/node-api/README.md

 Make sure that the [Prerequisites](#prerequisites) are met, follow the steps in [Setup](#setup), and try out the application in [Getting started](#getting-started).
 Finally, try to solve the assignments in [Assignments](#assignments).

-- Spend 1 hour on the assignments.
+- Spend 1 hour on the assignments
-- Please use at least one commit per assignment.
+- Please use at least one commit per assignment
-- Add comments where needed.
+- Add comments where needed
-- Update tests if necessary, and feel free to add additional tests.
+- Update tests if necessary, and feel free to add additional tests
-- Share the repository with the KTH representative.
+- Share the repository with the KTH representative

 If you run into problems, see [Troubleshooting](#troubleshooting).
 Contact the KTH representative if you have any questions.